-The IJB is responsible for the strategic planning of the functions delegated to it by the Council and the Shetland Health Board; it is a Joint Venture between the two bodies.
-The Council made payments totalling £28.5m (£25.1m in 2021/22) to the IJB.

-ZetTrans is a Regional Transport Partnership set up to oversee transport services for Shetland.
+- The IJB is responsible for the strategic planning of the functions delegated to it by the Council and the Shetland Health Board; it is a Joint Venture between the two bodies; - OSVJB provides the valuation service for Orkney and Shetland and is funded by both Councils; - ZetTrans is a Regional Transport Partnership set up to deliver transport services for Shetland.
 It is an associate of the Council, who provides deficit funding as the sole funding member of the partnership.
-The Council made payments totalling £4.6m (£3.7m in 2021/22) to ZetTrans.